MP Estate Planning UK

 Understanding the Basics: Trusts vs Wills

-When it comes to estate planning, understanding the difference between a trust and a will is crucial for UK families.
-Estate planning is not just about distributing assets after one’s passing; it’s also about ensuring that one’s wishes are respected and that loved ones are taken care of.
-Both trusts and wills serve important roles in this process, but they operate in distinct ways.
+When it comes to estate planning, understanding the difference between a trust and a Will is crucial for UK families.
+Estate planning isn’t just about distributing assets after your passing — it’s about ensuring your wishes are respected, your loved ones are provided for, and your wealth isn’t eroded by inheritance tax, care fees, probate delays, or family disputes.
+Both trusts and Wills serve important roles in this process, but they operate in fundamentally different ways.

 Definition of a Will